 - You'll see a screen that says you are registering for "ALEKS Prep for College Algebra (6 weeks)".
 That's normal: our course is derived from a more general course on Algebra.
 Fill in the requested information and follow the succeeding dialogues.

-Student Registration Instructions [PDF] (step by step directions with visual references.
-(User course code above for actual registration.)
+Student Registration Instructions [PDF] (step by step directions.
+Use the course code above for actual registration.)

-What if I feel my GRE score doesn’t accurately indicate my current math abilities and I feel I don’t need this review?
+What if I feel my GRE score doesn’t accurately indicate my current math abilities and I feel I do not need this review?